 If you have varicose veins, stick to lower weight and higher repetition exercises.
 These will engage your muscles without impeding the blood flow back to your legs.
 Some good exercises include:

-- Leg lifts: Sit down or lie on your back, lift one leg slowly off the floor as high as comfortable.
+- Leg lifts: Sit down or lie on your back, lift one leg slowly off the floor as high as is comfortable.
 Hold your leg in the air for a few seconds and then slowly lower it to the floor.
 Repeat with the other leg.
 Do this several times on each side.

 - Calf raises: Stand with your feet about hip width apart.
 Slowly stand up on your tiptoes and lower back down.
 Repeat five to ten times.